 Emerging Market Debt Relative

-The Emerging Market Debt Relative strategy uses a benchmark index consisting of one-third of each of the following JP Morgan Indices: EMBI Global Diversified dollar bond index, one-third GBI-EM Global Diversified local currency index, and one-third CEMBI Broad Diversified corporate index.
-The strategy seeks to outperform this hybrid index by 200 to 300 basis points over a typical market cycle (gross of fees, per annum).
+The Emerging Market Debt Relative strategy uses the JP Morgan JEMB Equal Weight 1/3 sub-index as its benchmark.
+This index equally weights hard currency sovereign, hard currency corporate, and local currency sovereign issues.
+The strategy seeks to outperform this hybrid index by 150+ basis points over a typical market cycle (gross of fees, per annum).

 A relative return multi-sector strategy that integrates sovereign hard currency debt, local currency rates, local currencies, and emerging market corporate debt within an actively managed, strategic asset allocation framework.
 Using this approach we capture the full opportunity set in emerging market fixed income while managing these four alpha sources in an integrated manner with the goal of achieving the highest risk-adjusted returns available within the asset class.

-The EMD Relative Return team, co-headed by James Barrineau and Rajeev De Mello, consists of deep and highly experienced management teams in multiple time zones, drawing on the expertise of more than 30 credit analysts across five continents, with in-market presence in six major emerging countries.
+The EMD team, headed by Abdallah Guezour, consists of deep and highly experienced management teams in multiple time zones, drawing on the expertise of more than 30 credit analysts across five continents, with in-market presence in six major emerging countries.

 We believe that value exists across the EMD opportunity set in every market cycle and episode of structural change and can be identified through fundamental research and time-tested investment tools.
 We advocate an integrated, dynamic asset allocation approach utilizing the entire EMD opportunity set as the best way to balance risk and return and optimize exposure to this asset class.
 Our relative value approach seeks to best harness the four main sources of potential excess return in EMD: hard currency sovereign, hard currency corporate, and local rates and currencies – in a dynamic, integrated format that minimizes unintended risks.